czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - How will you communicate with your users?
 - Where will your users report issues?
 - What needs do you anticipate from your users?
 How can you set them up for success?
-- How will you track whether an issue gets resolved?
+- How will you track whether an issue gets resolved in a a timely manner?
 - What resources are available to help you when you need help?
 - When should you ask for technical assistance from 2i2c?
 - How much time can you commit to support activities?
+- Will you define a Code of Conduct for your community?
+- How will you gather feedback to improve your support process?

 Considering your responses to the prompts above, identify which of the following resources you already have access to and which you would need to create/obtain: